scorton/docs/README.md

-# SchoolyAI Documentation
+# Scorton Documentation

-This repository contains the comprehensive documentation for SchoolyAI, an AI-powered educational platform that revolutionizes the way students learn and educators teach.
+This repository contains the comprehensive documentation for scorton, an AI-powered trust as a service platform that revolutionizes the way students learn and educators teach.

 ## Overview